Facial Skin Cancer Treatment at Our Johns Creek/Suwanee & Lawrenceville, GA Locations

 1. Basal Cell Carcinoma

 The most common type of skin cancer is basal cell carcinoma, a non-melanoma skin cancer.
 Actually, 70% of all skin cancers are basal cell carcinomas.
 It usually appears in the form of a small raised bump with a pearly appearance, typically appearing on overly sun-exposed skin.
 Basal cell carcinomas can spread to the skin surrounding them, however, they rarely spread to other parts of the body.
+An ENT specialist can help with basal cell carcinoma treatment options.

 2. Squamous Cell Carcinoma